awsdocs/aws-security-hub-user-guide/doc_source/controls-findings-create-update.md

 `StatusReasons`
 Contains a list of reasons for the value of `Compliance.Status`\.
 For each reason, `StatusReasons` includes the reason code and a description\.

 The following table lists the available status reason codes and descriptions\.
-The remediation steps for a reason code depend on which control generated a finding with the reason code\.
-You can see remediation steps for FSBP controls at [AWS Foundational Security Best Practices controls](securityhub-standards-fsbp-controls.md)\.
+The remediation steps depend on which control generated a finding with the reason code\.
+Choose a control from the [Security Hub controls reference](securityhub-controls-reference.md) to see remediation steps for that control\.

 |  Reason code  |  Compliance\.Status  |  Description  |